-Upon departure please call our cleaners at 231-533-9164 so that may begin to clean our home.
-If you get their voicemail please leave a message… they will not phone you back, but that’s OK because this will allow the team to start cleaning as soon as possible.
+Upon departure please call our cleaner, Shirley, at 231-886-2854 so that may begin to clean our home.
+If you get her voicemail please leave a message… she will not phone you back, but that’s OK because this will allow the team to start cleaning as soon as possible.

 Please treat our home like it is your own; please don’t leave any more mess than you would in your own home.
 Cleaners will come in after you leave, however; we expect a reasonably well kept home.